 Automated testing is the testing of mobile applications without using human experience to examine the functions of software systems.
 The main goal of automated testing is to produce high-quality mobile applications by testing matters that are too routine and time-consuming for humans.
 It minimizes human errors.
 This type of testing is made with the help of a script.

-In this article we discussed about 9 different types of mobile testing, you can choose any one or more testing methods that you feel fit for your app so that you can understand the flaws of your apps easily.
+In this article, we discussed about 12 different types of mobile testing.
+You can choose any one or more testing methods that you feel fit for your app so that you can understand the flaws of your apps easily.
+Employing a mix of UI, API/backend, device, and other types of testing helps build robust, stable, and user-friendly mobile applications.
+Regular testing throughout the development and maintenance phases helps achieve quality.